programminghistorian/ph-submissions/lessons/published/use-api-almost-without-coding-php.md

 This tutorial offers the participants the possibility to quickly learn the technology without prior knowledge of programming to start using a vast amount of data (often freely) available on the web.
 In particular, we learn basic HTML and PHP to build a simple website to display query results of cultural heritage collections, using [Europeana API](https://pro.europeana.eu/resources/apis).
 As the technique is generic, we also create a short template to test it with [Harvard Art Museums API](https://www.harvardartmuseums.org/collections/api).
 During the tutorial, the essence of some other concepts (metadata, web server) is explained to understand APIs in a broad context.

 [PHP](http://php.net/) is a programming language especially suited for web development, while [HTML](https://en.wikipedia.org/wiki/HTML) is a markup language to create webpages and applications.
-Most of the time, copy and paste will suffice, but they are highly encouraged to try to learn the first step of programming.
+Most of the time, copy and paste will suffice, but readers are highly encouraged to try to learn the first step of programming.

 # Contents
 The tutorial consists of two parts.
 The first part provides the basic theory of API: